The Bottom Line

 There are a million ways to make investing sound complicated, and the financial industry often does, but now you know how simple investing can be.
 Investing is often described as "risky" when compared with savings.
 In fact, all investments carry some degree of risk - even insured bank accounts.
 How?
 Savings accounts carry inflation risk - the risk that the money you deposit will not earn enough interest to keep pace with inflation - the increasing cost of living.
 If this happens, when you withdraw your money - which will not be less than the money deposited, it will have lost some of its purchasing power - it will buy less.
 When investing, there is the potential to lose some or all of the money you invest, but there is also the potential to earn a significant return (capital gains).
 To make smart investment decisions you should know your risk tolerance - how much volatility (up and down price movements), and your time horizon - for how long you will be investing until you need the money (for example, 2 years to buy a car or 20 years for retirement).
 Knowing your time horizon, risk tolerance, and the risk/reward profile of investments (think blue chip stocks vs. cryptocurrency vs. index fund), will enable you to choose investments with an appropriate risk-reward profile for you.
 Sign up for early access to our self-directed workshops to learn more.

 *An Index Fund with a low management fee, established track record, and no transaction costs is a smart, easy way to start investing.
 Learn why A Fund is a basket of individual stocks which offers diversification with a single investment.
 An Index Fund tracks a specific index - the most well-known are the DJIA, the S&P 500 and NASDAQ.
 Learn more about index investing.

 **The above links are provided solely for the purpose of making it easier for you to compare options.
-We do not endorse or recommend any individual financial product or service provider.
+We do not endorse or recommend individual financial products or service providers.